-These initial actions were the catalyst for CPAR’s evolution and transformation into a development organization that not only responds to the immediate needs of a community, but also takes a long-term sustainable approach to ensure that community will have continued access to life’s most basic needs and can build resilience against the impact of future crises
+These initial actions were the catalyst for CPAR’s evolution and transformation into a development organization that not only responds to the immediate needs of a community, but also takes a long-term sustainable approach to improve the health of community members, and ensure that they can build resilience against the impact of future crises.

-CPAR’s programs are designed to support the knowledge, training and inputs that a community most needs.
-We strive to build capacity and ensure that the benefits of our programs continue long after we’re gone.
+Over that time, significant gains have been made in improving the health of communities and combatting major health problems in each country, and CPAR has been proud to have played a role in that progress.
+Our programs are designed to support the knowledge, training and inputs that a community most needs, and we strive to build capacity and ensure that the benefits of our programs continue long after we’re gone.
 CPAR is committed to this model, whether in a community or in a country, as demonstrated by CPAR Uganda, which in 2008 incorporated as an independent non-profit organization locally registered in that country.

 Physicians continue to be an integral part of CPAR’s base of supporters, which has grown rapidly to include more than 10,000 Canadians from coast to coast.
 CPAR’s work has also attracted the attention of major international funders like UNICEF, Global Affairs Canada (GAC, formerly CIDA and DFATD), USAID, UNDP and the World Food Programme.